 - /f To fix HDD errors.

-- /X To force drive to dismount before checking the disk.
+- /X To force the drive to dismount before checking the disk.

 For DISM scan.
 Type these following commands one by one in CMD.
 And, press enter after each command.

-WMD is free memory test program.
-It will force BIOS to run comprehensive test on the memory.
+WMD is a free memory test program.
+It will force BIOS to run a comprehensive test on the memory.

-- Click on start button and search for Windows Memory Diagnostic.
+- Click on the start button and search for Windows Memory Diagnostic.

 - Open WMD by clicking on search results.

 - Click on “Restart now and check for problems”.
 That’s it.
-Computer will get restart and look for memory problems.
+The computer will get restarted and look for memory problems.

 - After testing memory you can check results inside Event Viewer.